 Banks using open banking APIs platforms

-Some of the most well-known large banks and financial institutions, lenders, and Fintech startups are already using the Open Banking API to provide improved financial products and services in the financial services industry.
+Some of the most well-known large banks and financial institutions, lenders, and FinTech startups are already using the Open Banking API to provide improved banking products and services in the financial services industry.
 Here are some examples:

 O2 Banking by Telefonica Deutschland